SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 * **Agent Name**: Agent on Azure
 * **Agent Host**: \<Public IP Adress from Azure Portal\>

-> if you are wondering why the public IP of the Azure VM in the screenshots of this exercise have changed: The VM was stopped and started to save costs and therefore received a new IP.
+> **Note**: If you are wondering why the public IP of the Azure VM in the screenshots of this exercise has changed: The VM was stopped and started to save costs and therefore received a new IP.
+Make sure you're using the current IP address of your VM which you can find in Azure Portal once you restart your Virtaul Machine.
 How to Stop and Star the VM can be found [earlier in this exercise](#restartvm).

 ![Public IP Address](./images/public_ip_azure.png)
 ![Agent registration details](./images/agent_details.png)

 8.2 Open your SAP HANA Cloud instance in the **SAP HANA Database Explorer**, launched from SAP HANA Cloud Central.

 > Step 5 of this exercise describes how to navigate to the SAP HANA Cloud Central.

 ![Open HANA Database Explorer](./images/open_databaseexplorer.png)

-8.3 You should then see in the **catalog** of your SAP HANA Cloud database that you are DPAgent is registered.
+8.3 You should then see in the **Catalog** of your SAP HANA Cloud database that you are DPAgent is registered.
 ![Registered Agent in SAP HANA Database Explorer](./images/registered_agent.png)

 8.4 Restart your DPAgent.
-Therefore go to the main menu of the DPAgent configuration tool, choose **option 2** and hit the **Enter** key to choose **Start or Stop Agent**:
+Therefore go to the main menu of the DPAgent configuration tool, choose **Option 2** and hit the **Enter** key to choose **Start or Stop Agent**:

 ![Start DPAgent config tool](./images/startmenu_agent.png)